KyberNetwork/kyber-pro/README.md

-# Kyber FPR Node Reference
+# Kyber FPR Node Implementation

 This is a reference implementation for Kyber's FPR javascript SDK.
 By default, it connects to Ropsten testnet, but you can easily point it to mainnet when you are ready to deploy.

-For a detailed rundown through all the related concepts, refer to the Kyber FPR javascript tutorials.
+We recommend reviewing the Kyber FPR tutorials to get a good understanding of the various functions involved.

+1. Basics: Deployment, Adding Token Pairs and Setting Base Rates
+2. Control  [WIP]
+3. Optimization and Sanity [WIP]

 ## Getting Started